adam22gary/adam22gary.github.io/README.md

 #Functionality:

 1. Responsive on all devices
-2. Javascript - on click functions
+2. JavaScript - on click functions
-3. Javascript - date, time, weather
+3. JavaScript - date, time, weather
 4. Links - LinkedIn, GitHub and Google Maps

 #Sitemap: